AyalSwaid/Mental-Health-models-Arabic/Models/Classifiers/GSR Predeiction - Help Seeker Only/Training Code/README.md

 ## Training Process
+The process included:
+1. pre-training AraBERTv0.2 large with two tasks: MLM and regression (details below)

-The model was trained to predict the **suicidality score (GSR)** of a help-seeker based on their chat messages.
+2. Fine-tuning our pre-trained model  to predict the **suicidality score (GSR)** of a help-seeker based on their chat messages.

+## Pre-Training
+We continued the pre-training of AraBERTv0.2 large with two tasks:
+### 1. MLM - to adapt to the Sahar conversations style domain
+Here we implemented regular BERT style MLM task, which improved the fine-tuning results.
+### 2. Regression - to inject domain knowledge
+Here is the process of the regression task
+   1. Given unlabeled conversations and domain-expert lexicon that contains phrases that indicates to A GSR.
+The lexicon also contains phrase category
+   2. We selected 6 categories "Past suicidal history", "Family suicide history", "Suicidal ideation", "Hopelessness", "Deliberate self harm", and "Perceived burdensomeness".
+Then calculated each categories' total phrases frequency in the given conversation, and saved it as a vector of size 6.
+   3. Add a regression head to the AraBERTv0.2 and train it to produce the calculated frequency vector, optimize it on MSE loss.

+## Fine-Tuning
-The pipeline follows a structured sequence:
+The Fine-Tuning pipeline follows a structured sequence:

 1. **Data Loading & Merging**
    - Two datasets were used: